IanMulvany/partiallyattended/_posts/2012-10-11-literature-data-integration.markdown

 ####### 15.30-15.40 Alvis Brazma Structured vs unstructured data<a id="unst">.</a> ([top](#top))

 At what level do we want to structure data?
 [MIAME][mie] is presented as a project that got it right.
 There us an experiment, and there are some well described characteristics if this.
 [ArrayExpress][ae] gives as MIAME score.
 Reviewers and journal editors just don't care about whether data is data is MIAME complete.
 MIAME is important, it has enabled the creation of a data refinery such as [ATLAS][at].
 Alvis is now the most least structured advocate at the EBI.
 New technologies are emerging, you have to be able to combine the new with the old.
 The data is growing to such an extent that it becomes challenging for one institute to say that they have "all the data", but at the same time you want to link of all of the data together.
 EBI will not have a database for unstructured data.
-There is no name for this yet, but it is planned ot be released in 2013.
+There is no name for this yet, but it is planned to be released in 2013.
 At the centre of the idea will be a "study".
 This will become the key identifier for a linked object.
 Can be linked to data files, bio-samples, assays, external databases, publications, etc., etc., etc..

 [mie]: http://www.mged.org/Workgroups/MIAME/miame.html
 [ae]: http://www.ebi.ac.uk/arrayexpress/